 1. Muscle Weakness

-You should be aware that muscle weakness can present as general body fatigue.
-If you’re experiencing a more general fatigue in your body, these muscle weakness issues may stay hidden and go unnoticed for months.
+You should be aware that muscle weakness can present as generalized body fatigue.
+If you’re experiencing a more general fatigue around your body, muscle weakness issues in specific areas may stay hidden and go unnoticed for months.

 2. Bone Pain

-Shunning the sun and avoiding dairy can leave you with a vitamin D deficiency, which can lead to bone pain.
-This can be difficult to distinguish from muscle or joint pain, but it generally manifests itself as a deep, full pain that can't be isolated to an exact area.
+Shunning the sun and avoiding dairy can leave you with a vitamin D deficiency that might lead to bone pain.
+This can be difficult to distinguish from muscle or joint pain, but it generally manifests itself as a deep, aching pain that isn't isolated in an exact area.

-There are some ways we can help differentiate bone pain from muscle pain.
+There are some indicators that can help differentiate bone pain from muscle pain.
 Muscle pain is usually centralized to one point and is exaggerated by movement or physical activity.
 Bone pain, on the other hand, is broader and deeper.

 3. Constant Respiratory Problems